jkibort928/hs-ttp/README.md

 # hs-ttp

-Note: Still in-development, not functional at the moment.

-Making a basic web server in Haskell utilizing the lower-level networking socket interface; Utilizing as few libraries as possible.
+Made a basic web server in Haskell utilizing the lower-level networking socket interface; Utilizing as few libraries as possible.

 This project was mainly created for the challenge and fun of it, as Haskell is a particularly enjoyable and unique language to develop in.